-- The bleed condenser level is controlled by outflow regulation by manipulating level control valves CV23 and CV24. - These valves are the air-to-open style and so if the level rises above the setpoint, the control signal must increase so as to drive the valves more open (i.e. a direct action control is required for LIC12). - The bleed condenser level is controlled at approximately 0.9 meters level and there is considerable margin for operation (for example, we had mentioned that a high level inhibit on spray control is applied at levels above 3.8 meters). - Consequently, it makes sense to take a more relaxed control approach with the bleed condenser level so that load changes applied downstream to the bleed cooler heat exchanger are more easily accommodated. - For example, assume that the bleed flow suddenly increases from 10Kg/sec to 40 Kg/sec as the inflow to the bleed condenser (say due to testing the level in the pressurizer).
-If we are very strict on the level control strategy (i.e. tight tuning) then the change in level will very quickly be passed on to the outflow in order to try to keep the level at 0.9 meters this means that the near step change in 30 Kg/s of hot bleed will be passed on as a step load change to the bleed cooler heat exchanger and it may be difficult to maintain temperature limits during such load changes. - It would be a superior approach to allow the bleed condenser level to accumulate somewhat and to gradually ramp up the outflow rate as the bleed condenser level rises. - To do this, we can again select a relatively wide control proportional band (i.e. low control gain) with a moderate reset rate.
-The outflow via CV23 and CV24 will ramp up from 10 Kg/s to 40 Kg/sec over several seconds time (as the bleed condenser level rises to integrate the inflow/outflow differential). - By subjecting the bleed cooler heat exchanger to a ramped load change rather than a step load change, we should have more success at maintaining tighter temperature control with little risk of high temperature spikes (note we are solving a control problem (temperature) by considering a separate control application (level)). - This response will be described in more detail later on but for now it is sufficient to recognize that we can reduce disturbances (where they can be accommodated by existing system capacitances) to facilitate the corresponding downstream control corrections.
+- The bleed condenser level is controlled by outflow regulation by manipulating level control valves CV23 and CV24. - These valves are the air-to-open style and so if the level rises above the setpoint, the control signal must increase so as to drive the valves more open (i.e. a direct action control is required for LIC12). - The bleed condenser level is controlled at approximately 0.9 meters level and there is considerable margin for operation (for example, we had mentioned that a high level inhibit on spray control is applied at levels above 3.8 meters). - Consequently, it makes sense to take a more relaxed control approach with the bleed condenser level so that load changes applied upstream from the bleed cooler heat exchanger are more easily accommodated. - For example, assume that the bleed flow suddenly increases from 10Kg/sec to 40 Kg/sec as the inflow to the bleed condenser (say due to testing the level control of the pressurizer).
+If we are very strict on the level control strategy (i.e. tight tuning) then the change in level will very quickly be passed on to the bleed condenser outflow in order to try to keep the level at 0.9 meters this means that the near step change in 30 Kg/s of hot bleed will be passed on as a step load change to the bleed cooler heat exchanger and it may be difficult to maintain temperature limits during such load changes. - It would be a superior approach to allow the bleed condenser inventory to accumulate somewhat and to gradually ramp up the outflow rate as the bleed condenser level rises so we apply a more gradual change to the heat exchanger.